Real-time data, long-term reader engagement: Why publishers need more actionable insights

 Accurate, actionable data allows publishers to optimize workflows, encourage deeper engagement, and expand reach.
 Most importantly, real-time analytics allows organizations to better leverage its most valuable resource—its people.

-Better Recirculation with real-time data
+Create better reader experiences with real-time data

 Publishers have the opportunity to turn reader visits into high quality interactions.
 More challenging, however, is encouraging certain behaviors such as reading as much of the story as possible and/or reading more than one before they leave.